 1. Audience of One: I intellectually and intentionally chose to act, behave and believe in a way consistent with God’s purposes for me as if he is my only audience.
 (People pleasers out there unite!)
 I then started to see clearly how many directions I was being pulled in and how my focus on what was truly the most important things in my life was blurred.
 I began to have clarity, pause, and focused direction.
 With this came peace.

 2. Take the one next right step: It starts with this question: What is the one next right step I can take today?
 Whether it is toward my purposes, goals, commitments, relationships, etc. Prioritize and do just the one next right step.
 For me, this kept me from looking back.
 I know many people have traumas, griefs, pain, and sickness as have I. Looking back has a way of pulling us back.
 God gave us eyes in front of our face to look forward not back as I like to say.

 I started stepping into the present each day, being aware of and grateful for all of the good around me, and taking the one next right step.

 I encourage you to read other important articles in my blog to help you determine YOUR next right step.

-So within this holiday season, or anytime of year (!)
-I encourage you to try even one of these three practices and share with me how it affects you or share a principle that you follow.
+So within this holiday season, or any time of year (!), I encourage you to try even one of these three practices and share with me how it affects you or shares a principle that you follow.